nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1.5 Saving the data

 GME data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+There is no need for you to save manually.

 ### 3.1.6 Editing the data file